antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 The **Groups** page displays every Microsoft Entra ID group to which the selected user belongs.

-Reviewing group membership is an important administrative task because many Microsoft Intune resources are assigned to Security Groups rather than directly to individual users.
+Reviewing user membership confirms that the correct Security Groups have been assigned before applications and policies are deployed.

+If a user is missing from the appropriate Security Group, any applications or compliance policies assigned to that group will not be applied.

 The **Helpdesk User** account is correctly assigned to the **IT Support Team** Security Group.